Student Support Services

 Administrative Officer | Sandra Josias

-To support the recruitment activities of Faculty of Medicine and Health Sciences by providing a person-centred service to prospective students, their parents and the education sector, in the in the interest of both the University and the community.
+- To support the office of the manager of Student Affairs as well as the recruitment activities of Faculty of Medicine and Health Sciences by providing a person-centred service to prospective students, their parents and the education sector, in the in the interest of both the University and the community.